 “Liz has been incredibly supportive of me during the process of writing my college essay.
 She gives great feedback and has the ability to give suggestions of how to improve my writing that I would not have considered on my own.
 She is a stellar counselor and I have greatly enjoyed working with her!”Holly S.Fall Hybrid 2020 Student

 We’re in this together.

 Our college counseling team is eager to support you in any way we can.
-We’ve compiled tons of student FAQ’s and useful resources to help you with your application process.
+We’ve compiled tons of participant FAQ’s and useful resources to help you with your application process.

-You don’t have to apply right away—do it at the best time for you: before, during, or after your Verto semester.
+You don’t have to apply right away—do it at the best time for you: before, during, or after your Verto semesters.

-If you’re not sure what you want from college, a semester with Verto will help give you confidence and clarity on your future.
-Plus, you are guaranteed acceptance to a selection of our partner colleges after completing your Verto semester—so you will have tons of options to choose from at any stage of the game!
+If you’re not sure what you want from college, a year with Verto will help give you confidence and clarity on your future.
+Plus, you can use your grades to apply to a selection of our partner colleges after completing your experience with Verto with credits from our Academic Provider—so you will have tons of options to choose from at any stage of the game!

 Our counselors work with you one-on-one to help you navigate your college plan—even if that plan includes a non-partner institution!
 In fact, we have many students who also take this path.

 Although confirming your deferral and transfer credits to a non-partner college involves a bit of extra effort, the payoff is huge: you’ll be living out your dreams and traveling the world in no time!